ivylikethevine/saffron/README.md

 #### `common.yaml` (new in v0.25) <a id="common-yaml"></a>

-By using a set of base "services" inside of `saffron/stacks/common.yaml`, we can limit the length of each docker compose file & allow for easy re-use of shared docker configurations, mainly:
+By using a set of base "services"** inside of `saffron/stacks/common.yaml`, we can limit the length of each docker compose file & allow for easy re-use of shared docker configurations, mainly:

 1. Consistent PUID/PGID & UMASK - all extended services have shared environment variables.
 2. Consistent mount locations (such as media libraries) - library locations only have to be defined once.
 3. Consistent localtime - not very important, but nice to have.

 On install, saffron copies it's local `stacks/common.yaml.public` file to `stacks/compose.yaml`, setting `/data` in all extended containers to the value of `$DATA_DIR` used during setup.
-This can be changed by using the vscode-server and editing files in the saffron directory. `common.yaml` is set to be ignored by git to prevent committing personal directory paths.
+This can be changed by using vscode-server and editing files in the saffron directory. `common.yaml` is set to be ignored by git to prevent committing personal directory paths.

+** : These aren't full services since they have no images defined.
+As such, they can't run alone.

 #### Env Files